mit-shiv/bosch-hono/site/homepage/content/getting-started/index.md

 * Set up a Tenant
 * Set up a Device in the tenant
 * Add credentials to the device
-* Start an (northbound) AMQP Receiver as "Consumer" of the data
+* Start a north bound AMQP based consumer of the data
 * Send a Telemetry message via HTTP API
 * Send a Telemetry message via MQTT API
 For more details have a look in the [Readme](https://github.com/eclipse/hono/tree/master/examples/quickstart-python/README.md).